 NCFR Student Access Grant

-The National Council on Family Relations (NCFR) is committed to redressing systemic racism and opening doors where racial and ethnic barriers stand.
-To ensure inclusion of People of Color in the discipline of Family Science, NCFR announces the launch of the NCFR Student Access Grant.
+The National Council on Family Relations (NCFR) is committed to addressing systemic racism and opening doors where racial and ethnic barriers exist.
+To ensure inclusion of students from historically marginalized racial communities in the discipline of Family Science, NCFR will continue to support Students of Color through the NCFR Student Access Grant.

-- Exposure to the varied pedagogy of Family Science
+Exposure to the varied pedagogy of Family Science

-- Access to emerging research with journals, publications, and webinars
+Access to emerging research with journals, publications, and webinars

 How to Request Grant Support: